Guide

 Integrating this into your messaging and offering will tell your audience that you do, in fact, have a current pulse on what they engage with daily.
 Even better, your localization efforts show that you understand them better than other companies (foreign or local)

-Let’s take a look at Coca-Cola’s global website:
+Let’s take a look at Coca-Cola’s global website compared to their Australian site.

 Website localization can be notoriously complex.
 Putting together a team to streamline this process will undoubtedly improve your workflow.